-Just as with other kinds of insurance policies, a travel insurance policy will have stated benefits, stated exclusions, and limitations.
-It’s not a one-size-fits-all product, so it’s crucial to read any insurance policy’s terms carefully and be sure that you fully understand them before purchasing.
-Often, travel insurance companies may provide a review period which allows you to purchase a policy, read it thoroughly, and return it for a refund within a specified time limit should you find that you are not fully comfortable with its terms.
-Since many claims issues eventually arise because travelers are not aware of the limitations of the policies they have purchased, it’s essential to do your homework and know exactly what is covered, and what is not.
+Just as with other kinds of insurance, a travel insurance plan will have stated benefits, stated exclusions and limitations.
+It’s not a one-size-fits-all product, so it’s crucial to read any plan’s terms carefully and fully understand them before purchasing.
+Often, travel insurance companies may provide a review period, which allows you to purchase a policy, read it thoroughly and return it for a refund should you find that you are not fully comfortable with its terms.
+However, some companies may charge a small non-refundable service fee if cancelling within the review period.
+Many claims issues eventually arise because travelers are not aware of the plan’s limitations.

-Knowing what travel insurance is intended to do – and what it’s not – can help answer some of the most basic questions you may have about purchasing a travel insurance policy for your next trip.
-The best course of action, if you are considering buying a travel insurance policy, is always to prepare yourself as much as possible before purchasing by reading, researching, and understanding different policies and what their benefits may be.
-Keeping your expectations realistic and knowing just what you’re looking for in a travel insurance policy can help you make a more confident purchase that will be right for you.
+Knowing what travel insurance is intended to do – and what it’s not – can help answer some of the most basic questions you may have about purchasing a travel insurance plan for your next trip.
+Keep your expectations realistic and know that comparing travel insurance plans can help you make a more confident purchase that will be right for you.